waleeedahmed/Android_FaceCar/README.md

 If you are planning on changing the layout of the GPIOs on the RPi, be sure to change bits of the code in tornado_ws_wgpio.py.
 Numbers represent each pin connected on the RPi.

 ```
+# Change these values to your requirements
+# buzzerLow is Allow Access. buzzerHigh is Deny Access.
 buzzerLow = 21
 buzzerHigh = 26
 red = 12